Slavery in the British and French Caribbean: Abolition

+In 1787, Thomas Clarkson, Granville Sharp, and other abolitionists founded the Society for the Abolition of the Slave Trade, considering the termination of the transatlantic slave trade a necessary precursor to the complete abolition of slavery.
+The society employed various methods to advance its cause, including the dissemination of firsthand accounts from formerly enslaved individuals such as Olaudah Equiano, the promotion of consumer boycotts against goods produced by enslaved labor, and the organization of petitions directed at the British Parliament.

-The institutionalised enslavement of human beings from African heritage was first abolished by the French Republic in 1794, but Napoleon revoked that decree in 1802.
-On March 29th 1815, Napoleon abolished the slave trade but the decree did not come into effect until 1826.
+The institution of Black slavery was first abolished by the French Republic in 1794, but Napoleon revoked that decree in 1802.
+On 29 March 1815, Napoleon abolished the slave trade but the decree did not come into effect until 1826.
 France re-abolished the institution of slavery in its colonies in 1848 with a general and unconditional emancipation.
+Haiti became the first country to abolish slavery following the colony of Saint Domingue's independence from France on 1 January 1804 after the Haitian Revolution had ended by the Declaration of Independence where Haiti became the world's first and oldest free black-led republic in the modern era which was the only black nation to free itself from French rule.

-William Wilberforce's Slave Trade Act 1807 abolished the trafficking of enslaved human beings in the British Empire.
-It was not until the Slavery Abolition Act 1833 that the institution finally was abolished, but on a gradual basis.
-Since enslavers in the various colonies (not only the Caribbean) were losing their unpaid labourers, the government set aside £20 million for compensation but it did not offer the former slaves any reparations.
+William Wilberforce's Slave Trade Act 1807 abolished the trafficking of slaves in the British Empire.
+It was not until the Slavery Abolition Act 1833 that the institution was finally abolished, but on a gradual basis.
+Since slave owners in the various colonies (not only the Caribbean) were losing their unpaid labourers, the government set aside £20 million for compensation but it did not offer the former slaves any reparations.

 The colony of Trinidad was left with a shortage of labour.
 This shortage became worse after the abolition of the institution of slavery in 1833.
-To deal with this, white plantation owners on Trinidad transported indentured servants from the 1810s until 1917.
+To deal with this, plantation owners on Trinidad transported indentured servants from the 1810s until 1917.
 Initially Chinese people, free West African people, and Portuguese people from the island of Madeira were imported, but they were soon supplanted by Indian people who started arriving from 1845.
 Indentured Indians would prove to be an adequate alternative for the plantations that formerly relied upon slave labour.
 In addition, numerous former slaves migrated from the Lesser Antilles to Trinidad to work.